 What are Chinese Chestnuts?

-Chestnuts grow on the trees inside spikey burs, each about an inch in diameter.
+Chestnuts grow on the trees inside spikey burs, each about an inch (2.5 cm.) in diameter.
 When the nuts are ripe, the burs fall from the trees and split open on the ground beneath.
-Each bur holds at least one and sometimes as many as three shiny brown
+Each bur holds at least one and sometimes as many as three shiny, brown nuts.

 Chinese vs. American Chestnuts